Skip to content

 5. In the Developer App key dialog, click Show key.

-6. Copy the contents of the revealed API key field, as this will be required in creating the secret.
+6. Copy the contents of the revealed API key field, as this HubSpot Private App Token will be required when creating the secret.

 7. Close the dialog and exit the portal.